 Fiber: 0.6 g

-It's also one of the Low Carb Fruits to Help You Lose Weight Fast.
 Cantaloupe is juicy, light and extremely high in water content.
-But that's not the only reason it's hydrating.
+But that’s not the only reason it’s hydrating.
 The melon is also high in potassium, with 1 cup providing 14 percent of your DV.
 Not to mention that same cup provides over 100 percent of your DV of vitamin A, the fat-soluble vitamin that helps maintain eye and skin health in addition to boosting immune function.
+This healthy treat is also one of the low-carb fruits to help you lose weight fast.

 Total Sugar: 1 cup, diced, 9.4 g